Iroquois Indian Museum will remain closed until April 1, 2021

-The Iroquois Indian Museum will postpone its opening for the 2020 season and remain closed until further notice, following the State of New York’s decision to limit large gatherings.
+The Iroquois Indian Museum has decided to remain closed until April 1, 2021, following the State of New York’s decision to limit large gatherings.

 “The Iroquois Museum cares deeply about our community.
 The health and welfare of our visitors, staff, and volunteers are of utmost importance to us,” says Steph Shultes, executive director.
-“We will continue to stay informed of this issue and support our staff and visitors.”
+“We will continue to stay informed of this issue and support our staff and visitors.
+We look forward to welcoming visitors in spring 2021!”

 The Iroquois Museum will provide updates on this website, as well as through social media.
 We invite you to explore the Iroquois Museum collections online and learn more about the museum on our Facebook, and Instagram accounts.